Russia says Games 'broke the ice', hosts lead medals table

 "Beyond believable," said the 27-year-old Wild, who staged a remarkable second-run comeback in the semi-final.

-Wild has faced criticism in his native United States, having become a Russian citizen after marrying Alena Zavarzina, the women's giant slalom bronze medallist in Sochi, in 2011.
+Wild has faced criticism in his native United States, having become a Russian citizen after marrying Alena Zavarzina, the women's giant slalom bronze medalist in Sochi, in 2011.

 "No matter what you do in your life, people are going to hate you," he told a news conference.
 "If you're good at something, people are going to hate you."